odyslam/home-urbit/README.md

 5. Download this repository, run `git clone https://github.com/odyslam/home-urbit`
 6. `cd` into the repository
 7. run `sudo docker-compose up`
-8. After you seee output from the Urbit container that references `localhost`, open a second terminal window.
+8. After you seee output from the Urbit container that references `localhost`, open a second terminal win.
 9. In the second window, run `sudo docker ps` to find the `ID` of the container that runs `urbit`.
 10. Run `sudo docker exec -it /bin/bash/ <container_ID`.
 You will get a new terminal inside the container.
 11. Run `/usr/sbin/get-urbit-code.sh`.
 You should see a code on the terminal.
 That's the password for your ship.
 Note it down.